DevCycleHQ/AI-Prompts-And-Rules/install-prompts/nestjs-openfeature.md

 <error type="provider_not_ready">
 <symptom>"Provider not ready" error or service returning default values only</symptom>
 <diagnosis>
-1. Check: Is setProviderAndWait() called in onModuleInit?
+1. Check: Is `setProviderAndWait()` called in `onModuleInit`?
 2. Check: Is the SDK key valid?
-3. Check: Is targeting key provided in evaluation context?
+3. Check: Is a `targetingKey` provided in the evaluation context?
 </diagnosis>
 <solution>
-- Await provider initialization in service
+- Await provider initialization in `onModuleInit`
-- Verify server SDK key (starts with dvc_server_)
+- Verify server SDK key (starts with `dvc_server_`)
-- Include targeting key when evaluating flags
+- Include `targetingKey` when evaluating flags
 </solution>
 </error>

 <error type="dependency_injection">
 <symptom>NestJS dependency injection failures</symptom>
 <diagnosis>
-1. Check: Is OpenFeatureModule imported?
+1. Check: Is `OpenFeatureModule` imported?
-2. Check: Is @Global() decorator used?
+2. Check: Are providers registered correctly?
-3. Check: Are providers exported correctly?
+3. Check: Is the `DVC_CLIENT` provider needed and used where appropriate?
 </diagnosis>
 <solution>
-- Import OpenFeatureModule in AppModule
+- Import `OpenFeatureModule` in `AppModule`
-- Use @Global() for app-wide access
+- Provide `DVC_CLIENT` if you need the underlying client
-- Export OpenFeatureService from module
+- Ensure no circular dependencies
 </solution>
 </error>
 </troubleshooting>